Central Coast (New South Wales)

-The Central Coast is a peri-urban region in New South Wales, Australia, lying on the Tasman Sea coast to the north of Sydney and south of Newcastle.
+The Central Coast is a peri-urban region lying on the Pacific Ocean in northern New South Wales, Australia.
+The region is situated north of Sydney, and is filled with subtropical national parks, forests and also encompasses the major coastal waterways of Brisbane Water, Tuggerah Lakes and southern Lake Macquarie.
+The region's hinterland has fertile valleys, rural farmland and wineries, and also includes the Watagan Mountains.
+The Central Coast is known for its regional coastal towns like Terrigal, The Entrance, Ettalong Beach, Budgewoi and Bateau Bay with resorts and holiday parks, which feature many expansive beaches and lagoons with surfing and coastal tracks, as well as scenic views.
+Gosford is the main commercial hub and gateway.

-The local government area of the Central Coast Council has an estimated population of 333,627 as of June 2018, growing by 1% annually.
-Comprising localities such as Gosford, Wyong and Terrigal, the area is the third-largest urban area in New South Wales and the ninth-largest urban area in Australia.
-Geographically, the Central Coast is generally considered to include the region bounded by the Hawkesbury River in the south, the Watagan Mountains in the west and the southern end of Lake Macquarie, lying on the Sydney basin.
+The Central Coast includes major localities, villages and towns such as Gosford, Wyong, Terrigal, Woy Woy and The Entrance.
+The area is the third-largest urban area in New South Wales and the ninth-largest urban area in Australia.
+Geographically, the Central Coast is generally considered to include the region bounded by the Hawkesbury River in the south, the Watagan Mountains in the west and Lake Macquarie, lying on the Sydney basin.